leriaetnasta/A6Negoce/README.md

 # A6Negoce

-A complete Ecommerce website with payement methods written in Python with framework Django
+An Ecommerce website with payement methods written in Python with framework Django